surniaulula/wpsso/readme.txt

 = 10.1.1-dev.1 =

-(2022/02/05) Moved page numbers for caching from the transient name to a transient array element (resulting in larger but fewer transients).
+(2022/02/05) Fixed clearing cache for multi-page content by moving the page number for caching from the transient name to a transient array key.

 = 10.1.0 =